GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 - https://nuget.optimizely.com (v2 NuGet feed)
 - https://api.nuget.optimizely.com (v3 NuGet feed)

 Packages uploaded to the v2 NuGet feed are automatically synchronized to the v3 NuGet feed.
 Therefore, it is advisable to upload your packages to the v2 NuGet feed.
 Once Optimizely receives your package, it will undergo an approval process conducted by Optimizely's QA team.
-During this process, the QA team will verify that your AddOn functions correctly with the CMS.
+During this process, the QA team will verify that your Add-on functions correctly with the CMS.
 Including test guidance in the readme for your repository can be very beneficial for the QA team.
 This review process may take one or more business days, and there is currently no feedback mechanism to inform you of the status or outcome of the testing.
 You may periodically check the NuGet feed to determine if your package has been accepted.
-Given that Optimizely validates all packages uploaded to their NuGet feed, it is recommended to download AddOn updates directly from Optimizely and distribute your own package in this manner.
+Given that Optimizely validates all packages uploaded to their NuGet feed, it is recommended to download Add-on updates directly from Optimizely and distribute your own package in this manner.
 Should you need to release a hotfix promptly, you may consider uploading it to nuget.org.

 It is advisable to upload your package to nuget.org at least once in addition to the Optimizely NuGet feed.
 This ensures that the package name is reserved on nuget.org, avoiding potential conflicts in package names across the main feeds that could affect your consumers.